[pictured: Jason Dormon, co-founder of The Tunbridge Wells Forum. Photo by Pat Pope]

 In brief, he co-owns Tunbridge Wells Forum, is CEO of the Music Venue Trust and the brains behind Venues Day, which will bring together representatives from 120 small venues on Tuesday 09 December in London, to discuss their trials and beefs, plus promoters, booking agents and others with vested interests, and see if they can’t find strength and direction in common cause.
 I can’t speak to how Mark found himself leading this extraordinary head of steam, but maybe a threat to his own livelihood focussed his mind.

 I was never the right person for the job.
 I don’t have the patience or temperament.
-My method was (and remains) to shout loudly about how far behind the UK lags in hospitality, customer service and production, compared with the European mainland, and to ask when staggeringly rich booking agents, promoters and venue groups would grow a fucking conscience and start putting some money back into the small venue circuit they have so richly benefitted from.
+My method was (and remains) to shout loudly about how far behind the UK lags in hospitality, customer service and production, compared with the European mainland, and to ask when staggeringly rich booking agents, promoters and venue groups would grow a conscience and start putting some money back into the small venue circuit they have so richly benefitted from.
 I’ve actually got an idea for that, but again, it would take someone more suited to calm discourse to take it forward.
 I’m a good enough diplomat, but I’m shite at politics.
-My methods will never bear any fruit, but I still feel like I make the occasional valid point, which is no doubt due in part to narcissism.
-I’m 42 now.
-I’m okay with narcissism.
+My methods will never bear any fruit, but I still feel like I make the occasional valid point.

 Mark is on record recently as saying “the UK has the best live circuit in the world producing the best music in the world”.
 I fundamentally disagree with both halves of his statement.
 I look down the list of venues and see some of the names, and among the good I note a bunch that I’d like to see shut down.